stanmaz/BBOalert/README.md

 #### Wild cards

-In the cases where the meaning of the call is not influenced by an eventual overcall, wildcards can be used in the <context> field.
+In the cases where the meaning of the call is not influenced by an eventual overcall, wildcards can be used in the "context" field.
 This can make the code more readable and more compact.
 Two characters are allowed as wildcard '*' or '_'.
 They match one caracter and have the same effect.
 In the example :

 	1N__,2H,Transfer->!S